Was That Fair?

 - discuss and come to consensus on a definition for fairness.

-Give the following scenario: At a high school, a girl named Stephanie wants to take shop class because she would like to build things with wood and tools.
-The counselor smiled when Stephanie asked to sign up for shop and said, "You don't want to take that class; you'll be the only girl in the class.
+Give the following scenario: Olivia told the school counselor she wants to take shop class to learn to build things with wood and tools.
+The counselor smiled and said, "You don't want to take that class; you'll be the only girl in the class.
 Let's get you into an art class."
-The school does not have a rule that prohibits girls from taking the class.

-Ask the students to respond to some questions about fairness by giving a thumbs-up if they answer "yes," thumbs-down if they answer "no," and palm flat for "I don't know."
-After each question, discuss student responses.
-(Note: some of these are fair, but will create discussion about variations of these that are not fair.)
-Questions:
+Read the following questions about fairness.
+After each question, the learners give a thumbs-up if they answer "yes," a thumbs-down if they answer "no," and a palm flat for "I don't know."
+After each question, discuss why they answered that way and what variations of these situations may be unfair or fair.

 - Is it fair to give one student a B and another student an A?